 The above listed cases (and many others in the same realm) have fairly benign beginnings: someone created a one-time load process that was promoted to a scheduled job; a new dev team took over a project; someone simply didn’t know there was already a data structure for that and created a new one.
 These are functions of different coding styles and time, and they happen in every shop – even those with just a single developer.

 Some of these can be fixed in a minute.
 Others might take an afternoon.
 Still others would be a major undertaking.
 I am reminded of a project I worked on several years ago, where the original developer had misspelled a word in the name of a column in a data warehouse table.
 By the time the misspelling was discovered, most of the load processes for that table had already been built – using the incorrect spelling.
-Those of us who are insistent on proper spelling even in object names had to adapt and force ourselves to misspell this column name when interacting with the data warehouse or reports.
+Those of us who are insistent on proper spelling even in object names had to adapt and force ourselves to misspell this column name over and over again when interacting with the data warehouse or reports.
 Yes, the issue could have been fixed in seconds, but when the misspelling was simply accepted and later integrated into load processes, the poor metadata hygiene was permanently stamped into the foundation.

 A high degree of data quality and usability can be had even without good metadata hygiene.
 However, when proper care is given to making sure the metadata accurately and concisely represents the underlying data, the end product becomes much easier to use and understand.